Texas Comptroller of Public Accounts

 Texas Comptroller | Business Entity Search

-Run a Texas entity search by business name, taxpayer number, or SOS file number in the Comptroller portal.
+Free Texas Comptroller entity search by name, taxpayer number, or SOS file number, plus when to use the Secretary of State's SOSDirect instead.

 Business name search